2026 Composition Program

 Early Deadline: January 1 // Hard Deadline: March 1 (NOTE: Applications will be reviewed and notified on a rolling basis)

-Each student will compose a new piece to be rehearsed and premiered by one of our acclaimed PROFESSIONAL ENSEMBLES-IN-RESIDENCE in a public concert during the VIPA Festival.
+Each participant will compose a new piece to be rehearsed and premiered by one of our acclaimed PROFESSIONAL ENSEMBLES-IN-RESIDENCE in a public concert during the VIPA Festival.

 All pieces will be audio recorded and delivered to each student after the festival (Note: video recording is purchased separately).